voxel51/fiftyone/README.md

 We strongly recommend that you install FiftyOne in a [virtual environment](https://voxel51.com/docs/fiftyone/getting_started/virtualenv.html) to maintain a clean workspace.
+The install script is only supported in POSIX-based systems (e.g. Mac and Linux).

 1. Clone the repository: